 We know that these transitions can be challenging.
 We've ensured that there are plenty of resources available to support you in navigating our new online system.
 Check out the FAQs on our grant webpage to steer through the challenges you may be facing.

 The Applicant must:

-- Explain how the project addresses one or more drivers of neighbourhood attachment: aesthetics, leadership, safety, social offerings or relationships
+- Explain how the project will enhance one or more drivers of neighbourhood attachment: aesthetics, leadership, safety, social offerings or relationships.

-- Meet matching grant requirement by means of volunteer hours (valued at the current B.C. minimum wage rate), monetary donations from businesses or community members and other in-kind contributions
+- Provide a description of the plan to meet matching grant requirement by means of volunteer hours (valued at current BC minimum wage rate), monetary donations from businesses or community members, and other in-kind contributions

 - Insurance and applicable permits are the responsibility of the applicant